Documentation-Pro/react-calendar.github.io/docs/pages/eventlistener.md

 ## Props

-React Calendar comes with several props that allow you to customize its appearance and behavior.
-Props are the arguements we can pass to a react component.
+React Calendar has several props that allow you to customize its appearance and behavior.
+Props are the arguments we can pass to a react component.

 ```onChange```